-This pretty much says, with exceptions listed elsewhere in the game manual, that only VEX parts (or identical copies thereof.
-The copies legally may deviate in color.) can be used for the robot.
-3D parts are allowed as non-functional decorations, but only at that.
-For the uninitiated inspector who may not be familiar with VEX parts, all I can say is this: if something looks odd to you compared to everyone else's robots, ask the head inspector or someone who's experienced.
-Knowing what parts are VEX or not comes with experience, or by exhaustively studying the whole VEX EDR product line at www.vexrobotics.com.
+This pretty much says, with exceptions listed elsewhere in the game manual, that only VEX parts (or identical copies thereof) can be used for the robot.
+3D parts are allowed as non-functional decorations, but not as functional components\.
+For the uninitiated inspector, who may not be familiar with VEX parts, all I can say is this: if something looks odd to you compared to everyone else's robots, ask the head inspector or someone who's experienced.
+Knowing what parts are VEX or not comes with experience.
 Per <R5a>, you have the right to request documentation from the team that proves that a certain part is legal within the parameters of the game manual.

-There are a whole host of exceptions to the VEX-only rule, all of which are detailed primarily in <R7> in the game manual, so look there first if there is a part that looks foreign to you.
+There are a whole host of exceptions to the VEX-only rule, all of which are detailed primarily in rules <R6>, <R7>, <R8>, <R11>, and <R12> in the game manual, so look there first if there is a part that looks foreign to you.